mwangdakota/pages-uswds-jekyll/pages/about.md

               </li>
               <li>
                 <h3>NSF’s Merit Review Process</h3>
                 An NSF award is more than just funding.
-Being selected by experts out of thousands of applicants signals that your technology and expertise have strong technical and commercial merit.
+Being selected by experts out of thousands of applicants signals that your technology and expertise have strong technical and commercial merit with potential for broad impact.
               </li>
               <li>
                 <h3>0% equity</h3>